 Between the pregnancy nausea or food aversion, it’s totally normal to lose a couple of pounds in the first trimester.

 It’s if you’re losing more than two to three pounds in your first trimester that experts advise talking with your doctor.

 The reasons for weight loss vary depending on what stage of pregnancy you’re in—we break it down by trimester below.

 Losing weight in the first trimester

-It’s common to experience some weight loss in pregnancy during the first trimester, when morning sickness strikes.
+As we mentioned above, it’s common to experience some weight loss in the first trimester when morning sickness strikes.

 And when all you’ve been able to stomach for days is a couple of crackers or some dry toast, it’s no wonder that losing weight in the first trimester is the result.

 The good news is that morning sickness often (though not always) clears up in the second trimester, giving you plenty of time to compensate for the lost pounds.

 Remember that, typically, there’s only very minimal weight gain needed in the first trimester anyway.